blukatdevelopment/FPS_Framework/Planning/README.md

 AI should be as simple as possible and perform a few behaviors.

 - Wander randomly, looking for targets.
+- Move toward target
-- Move toward and aim at target, firing.
+- aim at target, firing.
 - DONE Cease activity when dead.